 Michael is cofounder and project director of the Human City Project, a community driven media, architecture, planning, and human rights initiative in Nigeria.
 There he explores design processes through which violently marginalized urban communities might gain a greater measure of control over their representation and the shaping of their cities.

 Michael has curated major programs at the National Film Theatre, Tate Modern, Architecture Association, and Institute for Contemporary Art, London; sat on international film festival juries; and presented his research and work internationally.
-Recent publications include, “A Cinema-séance of Power and Violence in Sumatra’s Plantation Belt,” in Killer Images: Documentary Film, Memory and the Performance of Violence (2012), and “Violence By Design,” in Dey Your Lane: Lagos Variations (2016).
+Recent publications include, “A Cinema-séance of Power and Violence in Sumatra’s Plantation Belt” in Killer Images: Documentary Film, Memory and the Performance of Violence, “Violence By Design” in Dey Your Lane: Lagos Variations, and “Breathe” in Cityscapes 10.